-5 Unregulated contaminants are those for which the EPA has not established drinking water standards.
+4 Unregulated contaminants are those for which the EPA has not established drinking water standards.
 The purpose of unregulated contaminant monitoring is to assist EPA in determining their occurrence in drinking water and whether future regulations are warranted.

-6 The Massachusetts Office of Research and Standards has set a guideline concentration of 20 ppm for sodium.
+5 The Massachusetts Office of Research and Standards has set a guideline concentration of 20 ppm for sodium.
 Some people who drink water containing sodium at high concentrations for many years could experience an increase in blood pressure.

-7 Lead and copper compliance is based on the 90th percentile value, which is the highest level found in 9 out of every 10 homes sampled.
+6 Lead and copper compliance is based on the 90th percentile value, which is the highest level found in 9 out of every 10 homes sampled.
 This number is compared to the action level for each contaminant.
 The 90th percentile for lead and copper did not exceed the action level.
-The state allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.

 LEAD If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
 The Sharon Department of Public Works is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
 When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
 If you are concerned about lead in your water, you may wish to have your water tested.
-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at www.epa.gov/safewater/lead.
+Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at mm.epa.gov/safewater/lead.